Transportation

 Flying

 You can also choose to fly into the much smaller West Yellowstone Airport (WYS), open June 1st-September 30th.
-The airport is an hour drive from Big Sky and serves SkyWest out of Salt Lake City.
+The airport is a 45-minute drive south from Big Sky and serves SkyWest and Delta out of Salt Lake City.

 Car Rentals

 If you’re planning on exploring the Big Sky area, it’s best to rent a car.
-Major car rental companies can be found in both the Bozeman and West Yellowstone airport terminals.
+Major car rental companies can be found in both the Bozeman and West Yellowstone markets.

 Public Buses and Shuttles